KirakiraZLY/Variants-and-mutation-rate-in-SARS-Cov2/DiaryLog/Daily_Week11.md

 Other than this, I don't have idea.
 Can I implement it with neural network or machine learning?

 2. Quantify on others?
+3. Other directions to analyze strength of selection?